kayue/KayueWordpressBundle/README.md

             - { name: kayue_wordpress.extra_transformer, alias: videos }
 ```

-> If you add transformers do not forget to enable them using the configuration as we said in the dedicated part

 ### Doctrine Schema and Migrations

 In order to use wordpress side-by-side with Doctrine, you will most likely want